Digits88/TheWPCrowd-Slack/README.md

 ## Custom App Icon

-This slack app has a custom app icon, I'll let you figure it out with the screenshots below.
+This slack app has a custom app icon, I'll let you figure it out with the screenshots below and a WIKI page about [changing the app icon](https://github.com/ahmadawais/TheWPCrowd-Slack/wiki/Change-The-App-Icon).

 ![](https://i.imgur.com/Km7LLB6.png)